 The Collaborative Community Design Initiative is founded on interdisciplinary problem-solving, community engagement, and broad-based partnerships that provide a model for new ways of acting in and thinking about our communities

 Collaborative Community Design Initiative No. 2

-The focus of the second initiative was on re-thinking and re-connecting islands of singular land uses and user groups.
-Islands are a product of too little planning and the lack of a larger vision that could potentially guide individual development projects.
-As a result, development occurs piecemeal, one parcel at a time, disconnected from the surrounding context by form, use, parking, or users.
+Each Initiative is focused on a specific design challenge and is completed in partnership with four Houston neighborhoods.
+The second Initiative, Islands, focused on re-thinking and re-connecting islands of singular land use and user groups in the communities of Alief, Golfcrest/Bellfort/Reveille, Greenspoint, and Mid-West.
+Islands are a product of too little planning, where development occurs piecemeal, one parcel at a time, disconnected from the surrounding context by form, use, parking, or users.
 Infrastructure contributes to this division, weaving through the city's backyard and providing little or no amenities to the adjacent landscape.
 The impact is that communities become fragmented, driving becomes the only reasonable choice for moving about, and single purpose land uses dominate the landscape, minimizing the diversity of uses and users that create active and sustainable communities.

-Design Team: Susan Rogers, Rafael Longoria, Andrea Gonzales, Alex Lara, Maria Oran
+Design Team: Susan Rogers, Rafael Longoria, Andrea Gonzales, Alex Lara, and Maria Oran

 Student Team: Dennis Alvarez, Mervyn Austria, Jennifer Branham, Ross Charba, Zhu Chen, Mike Cutulle, Pratik Emon, Carolyn Glenn, Nahid Haimonty, Alejandro Lara, Kim McGrath, Janine Nunfio, Poonam Patel, Sana Rehman, John Rezsonya, Sidney San, Josh Sawyer, Jenny Seim, Courtney Widacki